-Prior to infusion, if the VRC01 or Control IV bag has been stored at $2^{\circ}C$ to $8^{\circ}C$ , the bag should be equilibrated to room temperature (maximum of $32^{\circ}C$ ) for 30 minutes and may be additionally held for up to 24 hours prior to and during product administration.
+Prior to infusion, if the VRC01 or Control IV bag has been stored at 2°C to 8°C, the bag should be equilibrated to room temperature (maximum of 32°C) for 30 minutes and may be additionally held for up to 24 hours prior to and during product administration.
 (NOTE: This 24 hour period may NOT exceed the DO NOT INFUSE after date and time on the IV bag label.)

 The IV bag prepared by the pharmacy will include the participant's weight that was used for preparation of the IV bag (VRC01 or Control).
-The clinician responsible for administration will check the bag label and confirm that the participant identifier is correct and that the weight is the correct weight for preparation for that visit (refer to Section 6.3 for more information).
+The clinician responsible for administration will check the bag label and confirm that the participant identifier is correct and that the weight is the correct weight for preparation for that visit (see Section 6.3 for more information).

-The investigational study product solution will typically be administered IV over about 30 to 60 minutes using a volumetric pump of 150 mL.
+The entire contents of the investigational study product solution will typically be administered IV over about 30 to 60 minutes using a volumetric pump.
 The total time needed to administer the dose may be longer based on factors such as participant tolerance.